-Patient comes complaining of low back pain/neck pain, muscle spasm and usually the pain travelling down the lower limbs from buttock, thigh to leg in case of lumbar disc prolapse or neck pain along with upper limb radicular pain from shoulder to arm into fingers of hand, in case of cervical disc prolapse.
+Patient comes complaining of low back pain/neck pain, muscle spasm and usually the pain travels down the lower limbs from buttock, thigh to leg in case of lumbar disc prolapse or neck pain along with upper limb radicular pain, from shoulder to arm into fingers of hand, in case of cervical disc prolapse.
 Rarely, if the disc prolapse is severe, it can lead to compression of spinal cord/nerve roots leading to weakness in limbs or loss of bowel and bladder control.
 PIVD ( slipped disc) is diagnosed by taking detailed history and performing clinical examination which is supported with MRI and radiography.

 Treatment options of PIVD include:

 Conservative management in usually in the form of anti-inflammatory medication, physiotherapy & analgesics.